YH-Shen/pomodoro_clock/README.md

-// Screenshots
-// wide screen

-// phone screen

 # Pomodoro Time Management Website

-This Website has two pages: Pomodoro Timer, and Todo List.
+This is a responsive Website Application that has two pages: Pomodoro Timer, and Todo List.

-I used redux and react routers.
-And my webpack works!
-Yeeeeeeees!
-I also added responsiveness to this project, check out my screenshots!
+## Technplogies ##
+React, React-router, React Hooks, Axios, Webpack, Redux.

 Utilized hooks such as useState, useRef and useEffect.

 The virtual dom makes page switching very quick.

+## To-dos ##
+- Add screenshots(phone screen and wide screen) ro readme.
+- Add background music player to pomodoro timer.
+- Add draggable for todo items.

+## Random Stuff From Auto Genreration ##

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).